Zirid dynasty: Hilalian invasions and withdrawal to Mahdia

-The Zirids renounced the Fatimids and recognized the Abbasid Caliphs in 1048-49, or sometime between 1041 and 1051.
+The Zirids renounced the Fatimids and recognized the Abbasid Caliphs in 1048–49, or sometime between 1041 and 1051.
 (Note: Different historical sources give different dates for the occurrence of this decision, ranging from 1041 and 1051.)
 The recognition of the Abbasids was nominal, as the Abbasids themselves were in political decline and could not impose direct authority in the region.
 In retaliation against the Zirids, the Fatimids sent the Arab tribes of the Banu Hilal and the Banu Sulaym to the Maghreb.
 The Banu Sulaym settled first in Cyrenaica, but the Banu Hilal continued towards Ifriqiya.
 The Zirids attempted to stop their advance towards Ifriqiya, they sent 30,000 Sanhaja cavalry to meet the 3,000 Arab cavalry of Banu Hilal in the Battle of Haydaran of 14 April 1052.
 Nevertheless, the Zirids were decisively defeated and were forced to retreat, opening the road to Kairouan for the Hilalian Arab cavalry.
 The resulting anarchy devastated the previously flourishing agriculture, and the coastal towns assumed a new importance as conduits for maritime trade and bases for piracy against Christian shipping, as well as being the last holdout of the Zirids.
 The Banu Hilal invasions eventually forced al-Mu'izz ibn Badis to abandon Kairouan in 1057 and move his capital to Mahdia, while the Banu Hilal largely roamed and pillaged the interior of the former Zirid territories.

 As a result of the Zirid withdrawal, various local principalities emerged in different areas.
 In Tunis, the shaykhs of the city elected Abd al-Haqq ibn Abd al-Aziz ibn Khurasan (r.
-1059-1095) as local ruler.
+1059–1095) as local ruler.
 He founded the local Banu Khurasan dynasty that governed the city thereafter, alternately recognizing the Hammadids or the Zirids as overlords depending on the circumstances.
 In Qabis (Gabès), the Zirid governor, al-Mu'izz ibn Muhammad ibn Walmiya remained loyal until 1062 when, outraged by the expulsion of his two brothers from Mahdia by al-Mu'izz ibn Badis, he declared his independence and placed himself under the protection of Mu'nis ibn Yahya, a chief of Banu Hilal.
 Sfaqus (Sfax) was declared independent by the Zirid governor, Mansur al-Barghawati, who was murdered and succeeded by his cousin Hammu ibn Malil al-Barghawati.
+Meanwhile, in Gafsa, its governor Abdullah ibn al-Rand became independent, founding the Banu al-Rand dynasty that ruled the Jerid region and other areas.